 Conviction’s added speed during Condemn makes it that much easier to catch enemies and set up combos, so it’s the go-to.
 However, on maps such as Infernal Shrines where you are especially focused on killing skeletons for the objective, Eternal Retaliation can be a solid choice.
 Hitting so many targets can give Condemn a near constant up-time, but beware that your mana will deplete very, very quickly.
 I’ve never been able to find much of a use for Sins Exposed, it just isn’t very much damage and either of the other two talents will almost always be better.

-Level 7 — Blessed Momentum
+Level 7 — Blessed Momentum [or] Subdue

 Level 10 — Blessed Shield